List of poetry groups and movements: Twentieth century (1900–2000)

-The Imagists were (predominantly young) poets working in England and America in the early 20th century, including F. S. Flint, T. E. Hulme, Richard Aldington and Hilda Doolittle (known primarily by her initials, H.D.).
+The Imagists were (predominantly young) modernist poets working in England and America in the early 20th century (from 1914), including F. S. Flint, T. E. Hulme, Richard Aldington and Hilda Doolittle (known primarily by her initials, H.D.).
 They rejected Romantic and Victorian conventions, favoring precise imagery and clear, non-elevated language.
 Ezra Pound formulated and promoted many precepts and ideas of Imagism.
 His "In a Station of the Metro" (Roberts & Jacobs, 717), written in 1916, is often used as an example of Imagist poetry: